nortikin/sverchok/docs/nodes/pulga_physics/pulga_angle_force.rst

 **Edges**.

-**strength**: Strength of the angle force.
+**Stiffness**: Strength of the angle force.

 **Rest Angle**: Angle when the force will be 0.
 If 0 is the input value the rest angle will be calculated from the start position

 Options
 -------

-**Mode**: Chose between edges and polygons, note that with Polygon Mode only two faces per edge will be used
+**Mode**: Chose between edges and polygons, note that with Polygon Mode only two faces per edge will be used.